gabeklavans/you-got-listings-aggregator/README.md

 ```
 then fill your own values into **config.yaml**

-The **config.yaml** is where you can input your list of brokers and their base URLs.
-Check the example for the syntax.
+The **config.yaml** is where you can configure:
+- your list of brokers and their base URLs
+- notification services

+Check the *config-example.yaml* for the syntax.

 ### Run